CSolverV2/hCaptcha-Blob-Reverse/README.md

 Then it fills those with random values (filling up the IV)

-Then, it uses the key & the iv to encrypt the payload via `AES-GCM`
+Then, it uses the key & the iv to encrypt the payload via `AES-CBC`

 The IV & encrypted events are ut into base64 and seperated by a period (`.`)